Ouranosinc/cowbird/docs/components.rst

 Magpie.
 This means that a synchronization will not be triggered and `Magpie`_ permissions will stay the same, meaning all the ``read`` permissions activated except for the one removed.
-If eventually a change is applied to the file (ex.: changing the permissions from ``r--`` to ``rw-``), it would trigger a synchronization, and the one `Magpie`_ permission that was removed would be reenabled, because of the ``read`` permission found on the file.
+If eventually a change is applied to the file (ex.: changing the permissions from ``r--`` to ``rw-``), it would trigger a synchronization, and the one `Magpie`_ permission that was removed earlier would be reenabled, because of the ``read`` permission found on the file.
 The same would apply if we use ``write`` permissions in this last example.

-Shapefiles will only be assigned read or write permissions on the file system. ``execute`` permissions are not needed for shapefiles.
+Shapefiles will only be assigned ``read`` or ``write`` permissions on the file system. ``execute`` permissions are not needed for shapefiles.

 .. _geoserver_folder_workspace_permissions:

 Folder/Workspace permissions
 ############################

-A ``workspace`` type resource on `Magpie`_ will handle permissions differently than ``layer`` type resources.
-In most cases, it is expected that only the top-level resource should have a ``read-recursive`` permission for the user.
-Any workspace resource under it will rarely need to be generated.
-Workspace won't receive ``Allow`` permissions, but only ``Deny`` type permissions, in case the folder had a ``read`` or ``write`` permission removed on the file system.
-This is to avoid too granular permissions specifications and to avoid slowing down the resolutions of permissions.

-TODO: question du effective=False ************ A AJUSTER

 Workspaces will always keep their ``execute`` permissions even if they don't have any permissions enabled on `Magpie`_.
 This enables accessing the children files, in case the children resource has permissions enabled on `Magpie`_.
 Since a children resource has priority on `Magpie`_ if its permissions are enabled, it makes sense to allow the access to the file on the file system too.
-Note if the folder only has ``execute`` permissions, the file will only be accessible via a direct path or url, and it will not be accessible via a file browser, or on the JupyterLab file browser.
-This should allow the user to still share its file using a path or url.
+Note that if the folder only has ``execute`` permissions, the file will only be accessible via a direct path or url, and it will not be accessible via a file browser, or on the JupyterLab file browser.
+This should allow the user to still share his file using a path or url.

 .. _geoserver_operations_to_avoid: